SongkyoLee/workSPHENIX/README.md

 <a name="GluonQuarkJetsDiscrim"/></a>
 ## 2017/GluonQuarkJetsDiscrim
-* (201710)  heck the discrimination of gluon jet vs. quark jet using Lajoie'sTree
+* (201710) check the discrimination of gluon jet vs. quark jet using Lajoie'sTree

 <a name="TowerScalePionSample"/></a>
 ## 2017/TowerScalePionSample